Frederic-Boulanger-UPS/docker-framac/README-dockerhub.md

-Frama-C, Why3 and a selection of SMT solvers in a multi architecture (amd64 and arm64) image.
+Frama-C with MetAcsl, Why3 and a selection of SMT solvers in a multi architecture (amd64 and arm64) image.

 Available on dockerhub: [https://hub.docker.com/r/fredblgr/framac](https://hub.docker.com/r/fredblgr/framac)